 As a general rule, bargaining is expected in markets and street stalls, especially those that sell handicrafts aimed at tourists.
 It is sometimes possible to negotiate a discount for taxis (especially if chartered for a set period) and accommodation (depending on the season), but this varies from one place to the next.
 Most other prices are usually fixed.

 Dangers & Annoyances

-While Kenya can be quite a safe destination, there are still plenty of pitfalls for the unwary or inexperienced traveller, from everyday irritations to more serious threats.
+While Kenya can be quite a safe destination, there are still some things travelers need to keep in mind.

-- Always take a taxi from door to door after dark in cities, especially Nairobi.
+- Always take a taxi from door to door after dark in cities.